 Concorde is proud to partner with a growing list of other institutions of higher education.
 Articulation partners allow students to continue pursuing their education by transferring credits earned at Concorde.
 Transfer of credit and program availability varies by each articulation partner.

 Credits that transfer to an institution are done so on an individual course basis.
 Please contact the Academics or Student Affairs team for details.

-Articulation (Partnership) Agreements

-- Chamberlain College of Nursing
+Articulation (Partnership) AgreementsChamberlain College of Nursing

 - Colorado Technical University

+- Denver School of Nursing

 - Grand Canyon University

 - Grantham University

+- Independence University

 - Minnesota State University-Mankato

 - National American University

 - Park University

 - United States University

 - University of Phoenix